Thoughts, opinions, help and advice for affiliate marketers and mobile users in the UK.

 If you are signing up for an Awin Access program for your own business then you probably wear a lot of hats including “MD”, “CEO” or “founder”.
 It’s a useful tool that opens the odd door and shows people who’s boss, but I’m afraid it won’t really help much with your Awin Access program.

-The process is so automated and scripted that there isn’t much opportunity to negotiate or cooperate, and it is largely manned by very junior staff.
+The process is so automated and scripted that there isn’t much opportunity to negotiate or cooperate, and it is largely manned by very inexperienced staff.
 I can’t imagine any other industry where a junior account executive is able to tell a Managing Director “we won’t do that because it’s too much work”, or ignore your emails because you are “doing their head in”.

 The same applies when you are speaking to affiliates.
 Don’t take it personally if you aren’t shown much deference – all that will happen is you’ll miss out on opportunities.

 For the record, if you run your own business I think you’re awesome.

 One thing all new programs have in common is that they become a target for agencies and tech providers to contact with sales calls.